When determining the need for guardianship for an adult with a disability, the court considers two key factors:

 In some cases, the individual may live with the guardian, especially when more frequent support or supervision is needed.
 This is often seen when the guardian is a family member living nearby.

-For more severe disabilities, where the person cannot care for themselves, the guardian may decide to place them in a group home, assisted living, or a nursing home.
+For more severe disabilities, where the person cannot care for themselves, the guardian may decide to hire home-care by qualified professionals, or even to place them in a group home, assisted living, or a nursing home.
 These decisions are based on the level of care needed, the individual’s condition, and the potential for improvement or further decline.

 In Indiana, an adult with disabilities retains only the rights not specifically removed by the court.
 When someone is placed under guardianship, the court carefully limits the guardian’s authority to encourage as much independence and personal liberty as possible for the individual.
 Courts are required by law to tailor guardianship orders to only cover the necessary areas where the person needs support.